-Go all the way around.
-Measure it against your head circumference to ensure the right fit.
-If it’s too loose, you can tighten it by twisting a section off.
+Go all the way around as you layer one bloom over another.
+Measure the crown against your head circumference to ensure the right fit.
+You can tighten it by twisting a section off if it’s too loose.

 TIP: Make sure your flowers are all facing the same direction!
-You can bend the wire stems to make sure your flowers are facing out.
+Flowers with flexible stems are great here since you can easily bend them to make sure your flowers are facing out.

 Et voila!
 You’re done!

 I loved the way mine turned out!
 It’s such a fun way to bring some girly romance into a photo.

-Save these steps for later by sharing this post to Pinterest!
-You can click on the red Pinterest button or use either of these image for easy pinning!
+Save these steps for later by sharing this post on Pinterest!
+You can click on the red Pinterest button or use either of these images for easy pinning!